afsneto/imageclassifier/README.md

 # imageclassifier
- Pre-trained Image Classifier to Identify Dog Breeds
+ Pre-trained Image Classifier to Identify Dog Breeds from Udacity IA Programming with Python Nanodegree.